List of Record of Ragnarok characters: Gods' Fighters

 The Demon Lord of the Sixth Heaven, Hajun is known as a legendary berserker of the netherworld, whose rampage destroyed the half of it, but his vast power eventually destroyed his own body.
-Considered a demon of legend, Hajun is not known by much people, even the King of Nehterworld, Hades is just barely recognizing him from an old poem.
+Considered a demon of legend, Hajun is not known by much people, even the King of Netherworld, Hades is just barely recognizing him from an old poem.
 Beelzebub found and cultivated his remains into a seed he planted in Zerofuku, which germinated when the deity lost his resentment towards humanity.
 The revived Hajun consumed Zerofuku to recreate his body, taking over in the deity's match with Buddha before being killed by the ascended human.